-Peripheral artery disease testing often consists of a physical examination, bloodwork, an ankle-brachial index (ABI) test, and an angiogram.
-During a physical peripheral artery disease test, a doctor may examine your feet and legs, looking for signs of ulcers, wounds that aren’t healing, and changes in skin color or temperature.
-Your doctor can also determine the strength of the two pulses that should be present in each foot.
+Peripheral artery disease testing often consists of a physical exam, bloodwork, an ankle-brachial index (ABI) test, and an angiogram.
+During a physical peripheral artery disease test, the doctor will examine your feet and legs, looking for signs of ulcers, wounds that aren’t healing, and changes in skin color or temperature.
+The strength of the two pulses that should be present in each foot is also evaluated.

 Does a PAD Test Hurt?

-During an angiogram, your provider uses a tiny needle to inject an anesthetic into your groin.
-The anesthesia should help prevent any feelings of pain or discomfort, but if you are worried about this step, the empathetic surgeons at USA Vascular Centers can help ease your fears or find ways to make the procedure as comfortable as possible.
+During an angiogram, the doctor uses a tiny needle to inject an anesthetic into your groin.
+The anesthesia should help prevent any feelings of pain or discomfort.
+Still, if you are worried about this step, our specialists at USA Vascular Centers can help ease your fears or find ways to make the procedure as comfortable as possible.

 Who Should Get a PAD Test?

-Anyone with risk factors for PAD or symptoms of PAD should reach out to a vascular doctor for a peripheral artery disease test.
+Anyone with risk factors for PAD or symptoms of PAD should contact a vascular doctor for a peripheral artery disease test.
 Risk factors for PAD include a past or current smoking habit, diabetes, high cholesterol, high blood pressure, and a family history of arterial disease.
-If you have any of these risk factors, reach out to one of our vascular doctors for a peripheral artery disease test.
+If you have any of these risk factors, reach out to one of our vascular specialists for a peripheral artery disease test.

 The most common symptom of PAD is pain or cramping in the legs during everyday activities, such as climbing a flight of stairs.
-Other signs of PAD include skin color or temperature changes in the legs and feet, patchy or slow-growing leg hair, and ulcers.
-Remember, it’s critical to catch PAD early and start a treatment plan to address symptoms, so pay attention to your body’s signals and seek help if you suspect you may have PAD.
+Other signs of PAD include skin color or temperature changes in the legs and feet, patchy or slow-growing leg hair, leg ulcers and non-healing wounds.
+Remember, it’s critical to catch PAD in the early stages and start a treatment plan to address symptoms, so pay attention to your body’s signals and seek help if you suspect you may have PAD.

-Peripheral artery disease testing is a safe and effective way to determine the presence of this common yet serious condition and start you on the road to treatment.
-Treating PAD early on can help prevent you from quickly progressing through the stages of PAD.
+Peripheral artery disease testing is a safe and effective way to determine the presence of this common yet serious condition so that you can start off on the road to treatment.

 How is PAD Treated?

-After peripheral artery disease testing, you and your doctor can discuss these treatment options and determine which is best for your situation.
-You can also make lifestyle changes, such as stopping smoking and beginning an exercise program, to help strengthen your arterial health.
+After PAD testing, you and your doctor can discuss these treatment options and determine which is best for you.
+You can also make lifestyle changes, such as quitting smoking and beginning an exercise program, to help strengthen your arterial health.

 Schedule a Consultation with USA Vascular Centers